Swampy Cree language: Conjunct order

-Verbs in their conjunct form are the equivalent of English dependent clause.
-One use of the conjunct form can be used to express purpose.
-For example, Kī-pēc'-ītohtēw nā kici-otāpēt (Did he come to haul {wood}?)
+Verbs in their conjunct form are the equivalent of English dependent clauses.
+One use of the conjunct form can be to express purpose.
+For example, Kī-pēc'-ītohtēw nā kici-otāpēt? ("Did he come to haul [wood]?)".

-Verbs in their conjunct form occasionally have other form of morphemes.
-For example, the aspect markers are as follows: /kā-/ = completed aspect/past time, /kē-/ = future time, /ē-/ = the verb in the dependent clause is going on at the same time as that in the main clause.
+Verbs in their conjunct form occasionally have other types of morphemes.
+For example, the aspect markers are as follows: kā- = completed aspect/past time, kē- = future time, ē- = the verb in the dependent clause is going on at the same time as that in the main clause.

-The negative particle used in Conjunct Order is /ēkā/.
+The negative particle used in Conjunct Order is ēkā.